Computer Hardware Technology

 Online Computer Hardware Technology Programs

-In 2018-2019, 11 schools offered a computer hardware tech program of some type.
+In the 2020-2021 academic year, 7 schools offered some type of computer hardware technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|